“Without patience, you will never conquer endurance.”

 ~ Dean Karnazes

-REMEMBER…running stamina is both physical and mental!
+REMEMBER…to increase running stamina is both physical and mental!
 Learn from the best and you will become the best!

 And if you haven’t already subscribed to our newsletter for exclusive quotes and content, please enter your email below.
 Thank you and Live On the Run!